RespiraWorks/Ventilator/.github/ISSUE_TEMPLATE/feature.md

 ---

-Please take the time to describe the issue in detail, so that other contributors can pick it up and implement or declare it done/obsolete in case if was completed out of band.
+Please take the time to describe the issue in detail, so that other contributors can pick it up and implement or declare it done/obsolete in case it was completed out of band.

 **What is required**
 Describe the desired feature, ideally in declarative form - what does success look like?
 This can be a user story.